awslabs/project-lakechain/README.md

 ## Show me the code ❗

-Below is an example of a pipeline built with Lakechain that deploys the infrastructure required to automatically transcribe audio files uploaded to S3, in just a few lines of code.
+Below is an example of a pipeline that deploys the infrastructure required to automatically transcribe audio files uploaded to S3, in just a few lines of code.

 > 👇 This pipeline will scale to millions of documents.